lauravodden/The-Statulator/README.md

 # The_Statulator
 A basic statistics program for .csv input

-Use The Calculeaner to import and manipulate a simple dataframe (e.g. sample.csv) and display summary statistics.
+Use The Statulator to import and manipulate a simple dataframe (e.g. sample.csv) and display summary statistics.